ajjajjajjajj/dsa4264-lta-geospatial/Technical Report.md

 * **Weekend_Percentage_Exceed**: Measures the percentage of ridership exceeding typical weekend averages, which helps identify demand on non-work days.

 By adjusting the weights of these metrics, we will attempt to identify the best routes to recommend.
 This evaluation will be conducted in two ways:
- 1. Ensuring that our null hypothesis Route 167 ranks within the top 3.
+ 1. Ensuring that our hypothesis Route 167 ranks within the top 3.
  2. Conducting a manual inspection with final recommendations left to group discretion.

 Based on these rubrics we came up with these weights that best support our assumptions and the project's scope: